allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 * The chain's EMT will have a chosen name, such as EUR-E.

 * Issuers support Fungibility on chain via:
-   A transaction type is available as follows:
-   For User U, licensed by Issuer I1, U can 'send' to I1 the EMT an Issuer I2, 'receiving' in returning the EMT of I1.
+   - A transaction type is available as follows: for User U, licensed by Issuer I1, U can 'send' to I1 the EMT an Issuer I2, 'receiving' in returning the EMT of I1.
-   The transaction will fail if:
-    I1 is up to its issuance limit or
-    The Issuer license of I2 has been revoked.
+   - The transaction will fail if: I1 is up to its issuance limit or the Issuer license of I2 has been revoked.

 ## Consequences